 The student contribution amounts payable by domestic students in Commonwealth supported places are set by CHC in accordance with Commonwealth government guidelines and are subject to annual review.
-The student contribution amounts for an academic year apply to all students who are enrolled in that academic year, not to commencing students only, unless grandfathering arrangements are in place for continuing students.
+The student contribution amounts for an academic year apply to all categories of students who are enrolled in that academic year, as relevant, not to commencing students only.